gravcmspro/gravcmspro_dictionaries/components.en.md

   |==
   ## Components are a combination of shortcodes

-  Components are a convenient way to pack a combination of shortcodes, with the pourpose of building complex structures, you can reuse later in all your websites.
-For example we have a blurred jumbotron with a transparent panel placed into the middle center and a button to scroll down to a specific page section.
+  Components are a convenient way to pack a combination of shortcodes, with the purpose of building complex structures, you can reuse later in all your websites.
+For example, we have a blurred jumbotron with a transparent panel placed into the middle center and a button to scroll down to a specific page section.
   ==|
-  The required shortcodes to render an HTML component like that, is the following one:
+  The required shortcodes to render an HTML component like that is the following example:

   [raw]
   ```